[update: This was written before EC2 d2 instances were released, which I’m currently a fan of. I would generally recommend them over r3s.]

 While I had this up, I figured it would be interesting to capture some numbers on smaller message sizes just for fun.
 I let two C3.8xlarge Sangrenel boxes rip at full speed with 32 workers and 300 byte message sizes.
 I also separated the latency per Sangrenel box here.

 So, settling at nearly 200K messages/sec. with replicas, broker acks and mostly stable latency is pretty impressive.
 Equally awesome was 2x C3.8xlarge instances burning up 64 cores:

-I've recently been spending somewhere around 2/3 of my work time torture testing and operationalizing distributed systems in production.
-There's some that I'm not so pleased with (posts pending in draft forever) and some that have attributes that I really love.
-Kafka is one of those systems that I pretty much enjoy every bit of: nothing positive about this software is an accident.
+At least in this limited performance testing, Kafka is one of those systems that I pretty much enjoy every bit of: nothing positive about this software is an accident.

-Cheers to the excellent work and articles written by people like Jay Kreps, Neha Narkhede, Jun Rao, and all of the Kafka committers for making software that seriously does stuff right.
+Cheers to the excellent work and articles written by people like Jay Kreps, Neha Narkhede, Jun Rao, and all of the Kafka committers for making software that does a lot of things well.